Research Grants Program

 The Brain Injury Association of America (BIAA) established its research grant program in 2019 with a generous bequest from the estate of Linda Redmann and an allocation from the Association’s reserves.
 Donations from the public supplement the fund.
-The theme of BIAA’s grant program and its overall goal is “Finding cures for brain injury.”
-The program is grounded in the understanding that for some people, brain injury evolves into a chronic health condition that can cause or accelerate multiple diseases.
+The theme of BIAA’s grant program and its overall goal is “finding cures for brain injury.”
+The program is grounded in the understanding that, for some people, brain injury evolves into a chronic health condition that can cause or accelerate multiple diseases.

-BIAA’s initial research priorities are as follows:
+BIAA’s research priorities for the 2019 and 2020 competitions were as follows:

 - Chronic brain injury (CBI) can cause neurodegenerative diseases, such as Parkinson’s Disease, Lewy Body Dementia, Chronic Traumatic Encephalitis and possibly Multiple Sclerosis and Alzheimer’s Disease.
 Typically there is a marked delay from injury to disease onset.
 What neurological processes are triggered by CBI that cause these diseases and how can the progression from injury to neurological disease be halted?